Home * About us * About Namibia * Hunting Areas * Information * Prices * Articles * Refrences

 The clothing and footwear you choose is important to avoid premature detection as most of our hunting is done on foot.

 Medium dark colours are recommended for the reasons as stated above and you should bring three changes of green or brown shirts and trousers of a tough cotton type.
-No light coloured Khaki.
+No light colored Khaki.

-Rubber soft soled ankle high hunting boots, plus at least 4 pairs of thick woollen or cotton socks are most suitable.
+Rubber soft soled ankle high hunting boots, plus at least 4 pairs of thick woolen or cotton socks are most suitable.
 Make sure your hunting boots are broken in before coming on Safari.

 A Safari hat should be brought even though we supply each client with a complimentary hunting cap.
 Good quality sun glasses and sun cream are useful.